Thursday, May 30, 2013

 I did not want them to worry about lunch, so I told them I was taking care of it.
 We decided on a restaurant around the corner that served good, home-cooked meals.
 Beth and I got several to-go boxes, and we had a nice lunch.

-People would send a lot of food, so I told Beth I would clean out the fridge.
+People would send a lot of food, so I told Beth I needed to clean out the fridge.
 She told me to throw out anything past the expiration date.

 Beth jokingly said, “When you get to Heaven, he will get on to you about throwing out perfectly good food.”